KarenHarley/E-Commerce-Back-End/README.md

 # E-Commerce Back-End
-This command-line application uses Insominia to test the different Routes.
+This command-line application uses Insominia to test the different get,post,put,delete Routes.
+These
-1. GET
-2. POST
-3. PUT
-4. DELETE

    ## Table of Contents